Language Access Contracts

 We created a guide to help government organizations access language services needed to support their missions.
 Additionally, it guides Washington state employees, local governments, and other organizations when a person with limited English proficiency needs help.

 DES language access purchaser meetings

-We offer a wide suite of language access statewide contracts that eligible purchasers may use, based on their unique needs.
-To search for a contract, select the “Find current contracts.”
-If you would like to see upcoming contracts, the Planned Procurement page provides the status of any statewide solicitation(s).
+We offer a wide suite of language access statewide contracts that eligible purchasers can use, based on their unique needs.

 For language service providers